Special Awards

 Bob Deans, APR Mentorship Award

 The Bob Deans, APR Mentorship Award will be presented to a senior public relations practitioner who has demonstrated a commitment to and belief in the value of mentoring both those who are new to the profession and those who are committed to the practice of public relations.
-The award recipient will have demonstrated a commitment to speaking to post-secondary students, encouraging internships in the workplace, fostering exemplary relationships in the profession and serving the profession.

-Nominators must be members in good standing of CPRS Hamilton and should submit a summary of no more than two pages (300-500 words) outlining who they nominate and how this individual fulfills the above criteria and exemplifies the attributes of this Mentorship Award.
+• Please submit the online nomination form and include a statement of no more than two pages (300-500 words) outlining how the nominee fulfills the above criteria and exemplifies the attributes of this Mentorship Award.

-Recent Recipients: Kim Zarzuela, MSc (2021)
+Recent Recipients: Kim Zarzuela, MSc (2021), Linneah Tovstiga (2024)

 Dr. Louis J. Cahill Memorial Award for Distinguished Service